i3v/GS_ColorManagement_and_pdfOutput/README.md

    * Acrobat embeds the profile, selected by user and actually converts colors using it.
 Ghostscript is unable to do that.
 * The "Output intent profile" works as expected. <br>
   AFAIU, it requires `-sColorConversionStrategy=UseDeviceIndependentColor`.
 * The `-sOutputICCProfile` does not work for pdf the way it works for tiff.
-It is undocumented. <br>
+It is undocumented here. <br>
   (But it still affects pages being rasterized, when converting to DeviceIndependent colors.
 Not sure if it's a bug or a feature.)
 * There's no simple way to, say, avoid color clipping (by specifying intent), when converting from `DeviceRGB` to `DeviceCMYK`.
-  Acrobat, with "embed profile" unchecked, allows to produce a file, with colors converted.
+  Acrobat, with "embed profile" unchecked, allows to produce a DeviceCMYK file, with colors converted according to the specified icc profile.
 Ghostscript is unable to do that.

-Docs do warn, that only a small subset of color management options [is supported](http://git.ghostscript.com/?p=ghostpdl.git;a=blob;f=doc/VectorDevices.htm;h=c939fddfa3f59bf73023f904b7e8d0c7e27729ff;hb=refs/heads/master#l566) for pdf output.
-You can only set default input color profile (e.g. for objects that do not have a profile), but you cannot set: output ICC profile, black generation options, etc.

 Final notes